bjt2017/vita2dGame/README.md

 On the psvita, in vita shell find the new file and install it by `pressing x` on the filename.

-## Build the app and automatically export it
+## Build the app and manually export it

 Build the application
 ```